knight-lang/knight-lang/specs.md

 ```

 ## Handling Undefined Behaviour {#ext-handling-undefined-behaviour}
-The Knight specs have a lot of undefined behaviour to leave a lot up to implementations.
+The Knight specs have a lot of undefined behaviour that leaves a lot up to implementations.
 However, this means that writing Knight programs has a lot of potential pitfalls.
 As such, you may want to catch some forms of undefined behaviour and exit gracefully.

 Some forms may be easier than others: Division by zero is usually pretty easy to detect.
 But it may be inefficient or cumbersome to ensure that every string that's created is no longer than the maximum integer size.
 Implementations could pick and choose which ones they handle and which ones they don't.